wommy/resume/README.md

 # resume

-my resume has gone thru many different iterations
+## one of many iterations

 - a html template
   - body generated from data
   - scripts and styles

-sections
+## sections

-  1 the data
+- 1 the data
-  2 the scripts
+- 2 the scripts
-  3 output
+- 3 output